General Liability Insurance For Welders

 - Personal and advertising injury

-Common Situations That General Liability Insurance Would Cover For A Welder
+Common Situations That General Liability Insurance May Cover For A Welder

 Example 1: Poor ventilation causes fumes to build up at a job site, and those fumes are ignited by a spark.
 Although relatively small, the explosion causes substantial property damage and some injuries.
 General liability insurance would probably cover legal expenses associated with the incident.